 You can still issue queries on other schemas by explicitly specifying the schema in the query.
 To inspect your databases and determine the appropriate schema to use, type the show databases command at the Impala command prompt.

 f) In the Authentication area, configure authentication as needed.
-For more information, see "Configuring Authentication" on page 8 g) To configure an SSL connection, click SSL Options.
-For more information, see "Configuring SSL" on page 10.
+For more information, see "Configuring Authentication" on page 8

 The default configuration of Impala requires the Cloudera ODBC Driver for Impala to be configured to use the No Authentication mechanism.